 This brings us back to the start of this post.
 UI/UX is a well-known and amply addressed issue.
 Application (and related server) performance management has modernized and cloudified already.
 The laggard, in so many ways, is network management.
 And yet, without a great network experience — free from traffic congestion, latency, or other network performance issues, and safe from disruption by DDoS attacks — you can’t deliver a great customer experience.

 By providing cloud-based, big data-powered visibility and DDoS defense without the siloes, Kentik Detect helps network teams to work collaboratively, solve problems, innovate, and deliver the optimal network experience that’s needed for digital business to succeed.
 Ready to see for yourself?
-Sign up today for a free trial, or contact us for a demo.
+Sign up today for a free trial, or request a demo.